PostHog/posthog.com/contents/docs/cdp/timestamp-parser.md

   - timestamp-parser
 ---

-This app parses the timestamp of each event that comes in to PostHog and adds the following time-based properties:
+This connector parses the timestamp of each event that comes in to PostHog and adds the following time-based properties:

 | Property          | Description                                       | Example    |
 | ----------------- | ------------------------------------------------- | ---------- |